bartels/pycybersource/README.md

 A light wrapper for Cybersource SOAP Toolkit API

 This software is still alpha stage.
-It supports Cybersource card authorization, capture, and sales.
+It supports card Auth, Capture, Sales, and Auth Reversal.

 Requirements
 ------------
 The only dependency is suds SOAP package, which can be found here:

     https://fedorahosted.org/suds/

 Install suds:

     pip install suds

 Installation
 ------------

     pip install git+https://github.com/bartels/pycybersource.git

 Usage
 -----
     from pycybersource import CyberSource